martinnirtl/otel-demo/compose/README.md

 From the process, we can easily navigate to the Backend Service and visit the PurePaths view.
 Finally, select a transaction to see the PurePath enriched by OpenTelemetry spans and explore the e2e visibility and code-level insights made possible by the OpenTelemetry span ingest API.

+> Please note: W3C trace context over gRPC is currently not supported by the OneAgent for NodeJS, which is why you won't get the full e2e visibility out of the box.
+>
+> Fortunately, we can make it work with OpenTelemetry - please reach out to [me](mailto:martin.nirtl@dynatrace.com) if you want to know how this can be done.

 ![Processes and Containers](https://raw.githubusercontent.com/martinnirtl/otel-demo/master/docs/img/dt-purepath.png)

 ### Having problems or facing issues?